atykhonov/ucucsds/advanced-database-systems/README.md

 ssh -i cloudera.pem ec2-user@master.cloudera
 ```

 Please specify the full path to the `cloudera.pem` if it is not located in the current directory.
+You might be asked: `Are you sure you want to continue connecting (yes/no)?`.
+Say: yes!

 As the result you should get the shell: